Munich: Opera and Orchestral Music

-The National Theatre Munich is now the home of the Bavarian State Opera and the Bavarian State Orchestra.
-Next door, the modern Residenz Theatre was erected in the building that also houses the Cuvilliés Theatre.
+The National Theatre Munich is now home to the Bavarian State Opera and the Bavarian State Orchestra.
+Next door, the modern Residenz Theatre was erected in the former royal palace that also houses the Cuvilliés Theatre.
 The Staatstheater am Gärtnerplatz is a state theater while another opera house, the Prinzregententheater, has become the home of the Bavarian Theater Academy and the Munich Chamber Orchestra.

-Orchestra

 The modern Gasteig centre houses the Munich Philharmonic Orchestra.
 The third orchestra in Munich with international importance is the Bavarian Radio Symphony Orchestra.
 Its primary concert venue is the Herkulessaal in the former city royal residence, the Munich Residenz.
 Many important conductors have been attracted by the city's orchestras, including Felix Weingartner, Hans Pfitzner, Hans Rosbaud, Hans Knappertsbusch, Sergiu Celibidache, James Levine, Christian Thielemann, Lorin Maazel, Rafael Kubelík, Eugen Jochum, Sir Colin Davis, Mariss Jansons, Bruno Walter, Georg Solti, Zubin Mehta and Kent Nagano.
 A stage for shows, big events and musicals is the Deutsche Theater.
 It is Germany's largest theatre for guest performances.